Susan Williams-Ellis: Personal life

 On 13 March 1944, her brother, Christopher (1923–1944), fell in action before Monte Cassino as a lieutenant in the Welsh Guards.
 He had joined up straight from King's College, Cambridge.
 His friend at Cambridge was Euan Cooper-Willis, who later married Susan.
 The couple had four children: daughters Anwyl, Siân, and Menna Angharad; and son Robin Llywelyn.
-Anwyl and Menna are artists who had a close involvement with Portmeirion Pottery; Siân is a peace activist; Robin is a Welsh language author.
+Anwyl and Menna are artists who had a close involvement with Portmeirion Pottery; Siân is a peace activist; Robin is a Welsh language author and general manager of The Hotel Portmeirion.

 Her father wrote in his autobiography, Architect Errant, about his feelings:

 His [Clough's son Christopher's] roommate in the Gibbs building there, Euan Cooper-Willis, subsequently married our elder daughter Susan.
 The armistice was thus a time of both pleasure and of almost unbearable pain.
 We soon had grandchildren to add to the pleasure.
 We decided that since we, Christopher's parents, were alive, we should try to be so properly, and to keep the wound to ourselves.